 - c.
 In 2004, the Company purchased approximately \$278.1 million principal amount of secured bank debt of WestPoint Stevens, a company currently operating as a debtor in possession under Chapter 11 of the U.S. Bankruptcy Code, for a purchase price of approximately \$205.8 million.
 Approximately \$193.6 million principal amount is secured by a first priority lien of certain assets of WestPoint and approximately \$84.5 million principal amount is secured by a second priority lien.
-Interest income totaled approximately \$7.2 million in the year ended December 31, 2004 and is included in "Interest income on U.S. Government and Agency obligations and other investments" in the Consolidated Statements of Earnings for the year then ended.
+Interest income totaled approximately \$5.1 million and \$7.2 million in the three months ended March 31, 2005 (unaudited) and the year ended December 31, 2004 and is included in "Interest income on U.S. Government and Agency obligations and other investments" in the Supplemental Consolidated Statements of Earnings for the year then ended.
 Based on the latest available information, the Company has not accreted this debt and does not believe that an other than temporary impairment has been identified. - d.
 In 2004, the Company purchased approximately \$71.8 million of secured bank debt of Union Power Partners L.P. and Panda Gila River L.P. for a purchase price of approximately \$39.3 million.
 No interest is currently being received on this debt.
 Based on the latest available information, the Company has not accreted this debt and does not believe that an other than temporary impairment has been identified.